-- ✓ Adjustment of depreciation expense to ensure fair representation of the carrying amount of depreciable assets (also adjusted in the course of the audits of 2019 and 2018 financial statements. - ✓ Recognition of undisclosed assets, liabilities, revenues and expense (also adjusted in the course of the audits of 2019, 2018, 2017 and 2016 financial statements).
-These adjustments ensured fair representation andfull disclosure in the financial statements. - ✓ Correction of errors (mainly technical) in the Budget Execution Statement to ensure fair representation of the budget cash execution, the EU funds and third-party funds (also adjusted in the course of the audits of 2019, 2018 and 2017 financial statements).

-✓ Revising the classification of assets, liabilities, revenues, expenses and transfers in the Public Sector Chart of Accounts and the Uniform Budget Classification (also adjusted in the course of the audits of 2019, 2018, 2017 and 2016 financial statements), thus ensuring adequate disclosures in the Balance Sheet, Income and Budget Execution Statements.
+- ✓ Adjustment of depreciation expense to ensure fair representation of the carrying amount of depreciable assets (also adjusted in the course of the audits of 2020, 2019 and 2018 financial statements. - ✓ Recognition of undisclosed assets, liabilities, revenues and expense (also adjusted in the course of the audits of 2020, 2019, 2018, 2017 and 2016 financial statements).
+These adjustments ensured fair representation andfull disclosure in the financial statements. - ✓ Correction of errors (mainly technical) in the Budget Execution Statement to ensure fair representation of the budget cash execution, the EU funds and third-party funds (also adjusted in the course of the audits of 2020, 2019, 2018 and 2017 financial statements). - ✓ Revising the classification of assets, liabilities, revenues, expenses and transfers in the Public Sector Chart of Accounts and the Uniform Budget Classification (also adjusted in the course of the audits of 2020, 2019, 2018, 2017 and 2016 financial statements), thus ensuring adequate disclosures in the Balance Sheet, Income and Budget Execution Statements.
+In 2021, about 91% (BGN 294,975 thousand) of the reported revaluations and other events in the Balance sheet (Figure 4) are due to incorrect reporting, established in five central authorities and one Public University27.